-The 10 most prestigious of these events are now grouped into a league competition known as the ‘Kings of the 7s’ which began in 1995.
-We are currently researching details of the earlier tournaments as past records have not been kept.
+The 10 most prestigious of these events are now grouped into a league competition known as the ‘Kings of the 7s’ which began in 1994.

 This website will inform you of the current tournaments, bring you the results, the league table and give you access to videos filmed at many of the Sevens events over the last 10 years.
 It also hosts the “K7s Update” magazine programmes which span the duration of the tournament and you can see all the episodes plus other programmes relating to the Kings of the 7s on our video page, with the latest programmes on the home page along with the current league table.

 The scoring system for the K7s is 10 points for the winner, 7 points for the runner-up, 5 points for the beaten semi-finalists and 3 points each for teams beaten in the Quarter Finals.

 As well as giving you access to footage via our Video page, the History section brings you a complete list of every winner of every club’s Sevens events since they started in the 19th Century.
 Many of the clubs have records of the results and opposition as well, and where possible we have included this.